The newest version of the Raspberry Pi OS replaced

 as instructed in the configuration.file.
 A reboot will be necessary for the change to take effect.

-Configuring WireGuard is probably the most complicated part of setting up the VPN.
+Configuring WireGuard server is the most complicated part of setting up the VPN.
 There are many tutorials on how to proceed, starting with the WireGuard Quick Start guide.
 Frankly, I could not make much of it, because I really did not and still do not know enough to configure network interfaces, ip routing and so on from the command line.
-I did find other resources on the Web that helped me gain some knowledge, but in the end I have found that Adrian Mihalko, who provided the instructions for installing WireGuard on the Raspberry Pi back when it was rather complicated, also created a user management script that perfectly suited my needs and level of understanding.
+I did find other resources on the Web that helped me gain some knowledge, but in the end I have found that Adrian Mihalko, who provided some of the first instructions for installing WireGuard on the Raspberry Pi back when it was rather complicated, also created a user management script that perfectly suited my needs and level of understanding.
 It turns out that the script is actually a fork of the wg-config project by faicker on GitHub.
 I should have credited faicker just as Adrian did.
 I wanted a VPN server on the home network and VPN clients on Android devices (could be iOS) and this is precisely what the script facilitates.
 It turns out that the script takes all the drudgery out of installing VPN "clients" on a dual boot (Linux and Windows) portable computer also.

 The instructions below are very detailed, perhaps too much so.
 I would suggest that you read User management with Wireguard User Management Script written by Adian Milhalko and return here for more information if needed.

-It may be useful to raise a little point here.
+It may be useful to belabour a point.
 WireGuard operates a peer-to-peer network.
 However it is sometimes useful to look at it as a client-server model, such as here where the WireGuard peer running on the Raspberry Pi is viewed as a server and the WireGuard peers on various Android devices are viewed as clients.
 In the end, peer, server, client and user are all the same thing.
-Hopefully that will not be a source of confusion.
+Hopefully, that will not be a source of confusion.

 There is one prerequisite to install that will be used to generate QR-code images that will make it very easy to configure a WireGuard client on an Android or iOS device.